Blog Post Title Two

 • “I don’t keep photos, but trust me — we’re good.”

-• Can't provide anyone to vouch for them
+• Can’t provide anyone to vouch for them.

 Why it matters:

+No photos = no proof.
 No references = no track record.
+You’re essentially hiring blind.

-🚩 Red Flag #7: Bad Communication From the Beginning
+Bad Communication From the Beginning

 If they can’t communicate well during the “getting to know you” phase, it does NOT improve later.